ZeusWPI/slotmachien/SlotMachienNXT/src/Readme.md

    + signals: signals sent by various sources (SMMotorHandler sends MovedTo, ButtonHandler sends Button)
    + Handlers: handles outside world stuff: Buttons, screens, usbconnections, motors
    + internal: actual, low level motor control.
 Should be used by SMMotorHandler ONLY!

+Actual program structure:
+See NXTMain, where all the events are piped in the right direction.